Development & Policy

 Why Now?
 Adaptive Institutionalism

 This isn't just about building units; it's about "Adaptive Institutionalism."
-By allowing the Calvary Church to repurpose its surplus land, we are ensuring the church can remain a stable fixture in the community while simultaneously addressing the housing crisis for our elders.
+By allowing the Calvary Church of the Nazarene to repurpose its excess undeveloped land, we are ensuring the church remains a stable fixture in the community while simultaneously addressing the housing crisis for our elders.
+The school impact data underscores the logic: because this is senior housing, Charlotte-Mecklenburg Schools projects only 2 additional students from the entire development (generated by the 11 attached units, not the 125 senior apartments).
+The surrounding schools—Windsor Park Elementary at 88% utilization, Eastway Middle at 109%, and Garinger High at 100%—have adequate capacity.

 It is a strategic shift that moves East Charlotte toward the "10-Minute Neighborhood"—where essentials, community, and housing are all within a short walk or transit ride.
 That vision informs both the density and the infrastructure commitments outlined above.